JakubDziworski/JakubDziworski.github.io/_posts/2016-08-26-github-code-advances-search-programmers-goldmine.md

 [Github search](https://github.com/search) provides a way to query repos in a various ways.
 One of them is [searching code](https://developer.github.com/v3/search/#search-code).
 This is extremly powerful feature.
 Every line ever written by anybody can be found with simple queries.
-"Good" thing about github is that the private repos are not free, so there are many projects implicitly shared to public by people who just want to backup their code.
+The "good" thing about github is that the private repos are not free, so there are many projects implicitly shared to public by people who just want to backup their code.
 This is a goldmine of information!

 ## Examples